Yesidh/holbertonschool-interview/README.md

 ## Examples

 ## Prerequisites
-- C language knowl
+- C language knowledge
 - gdb Knowledge
-- Python know
+- Python knowledge
-- pdb/pdub know
+- pdb/pdub knowledge
 - Emacs editor
 - Not allowed to use global variables
 - No more than 5 functions per file